nwaywood/dotfiles/readme.md

 In `install/` folder there are other scripts for installing `go`, `atom`, and `npm` packages which are not automatated.
 If you want to install any of these packages, manually run the file (e.g. `bash install/atom.sh`).

+## VSCode Setup

+Need to symlink files into VSCode folder.
+See readme in vscode folder for details

 ## Neovim Setup

 [Neovim](https://neovim.io/) config is symlinked to `~/.config/nvim` directory by the `install/link.sh` script.
 Inside of [`.zshrc`](zsh/zshrc.symlink), the `EDITOR` shell variable is set to `nvim`, defaulting to Neovim for editor tasks, such as git commit messages.
 Additionally, I have aliased `vim` to `nvim` in [`aliases.zsh`](zsh/aliases.zsh) You can remove this if you would rather not alias the `vim` command to `nvim`.